How to Reverse Engineer iOS Apps with Hopper, Ghidra & R2Frida

 Robert specifically focused on R2Frida, including its use cases, how to download and set it up, and how to launch R2Frida on a jailbroken iOS within Corellium.
 Radare2 (R2) and Frida are both essential tools for static and dynamic analysis.
 While R2 offers a comprehensive suite for disassembling, Frida is known for its dynamic instrumentation toolkit, allowing for real-time code injections and manipulations.
 The versatility of R2Frida makes it a must-have in a researcher's toolkit.

 For those new to the world of reverse engineering, becoming familiar with the commands and their syntax in R2Frida can be daunting.
-Ferri walked through the syntax of R2 commands and explained how R2 files, described as configuration files, allow researchers to type out commands.
+Robert walked through the syntax of R2 commands and explained how R2 files, described as configuration files, allow researchers to type out commands.
 When imported, these files automatically execute traces and hooks, streamlining the analysis process.
-Additionally, Ferri covered the following:
+Additionally, Robert covered the following:

 • Live Device Analysis: Within Corellium, reverse engineering is done live on the device, allowing for real-time changes to values and instructions.